kcdvb1101/Natural-Language-Processing-Spring-24/revision_sheet.md

  ㅤㅤ= $\mathbf{P}\bigl(Y_{t_0} \in A\ \bigl|\ X_{t_0} \in \[B_{t_0}\bigr)$

 :for every $t_0,$ every Borel set $A,$ and every family of Borel sets $\[B_t\]_{t \leq t_0}.$

+Question: What is Markov assumption/property?
+The Markov assumption states that the future state of a system depends only on its current state and is independent of how the system arrived at its current state.
+In other words, given the present state of the system, the future behavior of the system is not influenced by the sequence of events that preceded the current state.